GeodSoft logo GeodSoft

 Top of Page - Site Map

-Copyright © 2000 - 2006 by George Shaffer.
-This material may be distributed only subject to the terms and conditions set forth on http://GeodSoft.com/terms.htm.
+Copyright © 2000 - 2014 by George Shaffer.
+This material may be distributed only subject to the terms and conditions set forth in http://GeodSoft.com/terms.htm (or http://GeodSoft.com/cgi-bin/terms.pl).
 These terms are subject to change.
-Distribution is subject to the then current terms, or at the choice of the distributor, those defined in a verifiably dated printout or electronic copy of http://GeodSoft.com/terms.htm at the time of the distribution.
-Distribution of substantively modified versions of GeodSoft content is prohibited without the explicit permission of George Shaffer.
-Distribution of the work or derivatives of the work, in whole or in part, for commercial purposes is prohibited unless prior permission is obtained from George Shaffer.
-Distribution in accordance with these terms, for private, unrestricted and uncompensated public access, non profit, or internal company use is allowed.
+Distribution is subject to the current terms, or at the choice of the distributor, those in an earlier, digitally signed electronic copy of http://GeodSoft.com/terms.htm (or cgi-bin/terms.pl) from the time of the distribution.
+Distribution of substantively modified versions of GeodSoft content is prohibited without the explicit written permission of George Shaffer.
+Distribution of the work or derivatives of the work, in whole or in part, for commercial purposes is prohibited unless prior written permission is obtained from George Shaffer.
+Distribution in accordance with these terms, for unrestricted and uncompensated public access, non profit, or internal company use is allowed.

 Home >